This handbook is written for a computer science student who wants to understand Eyeling as code and as a reasoning machine.

 { ... } => falseA rule whose conclusion is false is treated as a hard failure.
 During forward chaining:

-This is Eyeling’s way to express constraints and detect inconsistencies.
+This is Eyeling’s way to express hard consistency checks and detect inconsistencies.

 Eyeling treats certain derived triples as new rules: